• Skip to main content

 The Birth of Trivial Pursuit

-Two friends, Scott Abbott, a sportswriter for the Canadian Press, and Chris Haney, a photo editor for the Montreal Gazette, were playing a game of Scrabble.
-After a few beers, the friends began talking about how much money the company that manufactured Scrabble must be making.
+Two friends, Scott Abbott, a Canadian Press sports writer, and Chris Haney, a photo editor for the Montreal Gazette, were playing Scrabble.
+The friends began talking about how much money the company that manufactures Scrabble must be making.
 They decided that Scrabble had to be making millions.

 Their conclusion: “Let’s create a game ourselves and make a bunch of money.”
-During their Scrabble contest, the two had been challenging each other with trivia questions to see who had more knowledge.
-That’s is what they thought a trivia game should be.
+During their Scrabble contest, the two challenged each other with trivia questions to see who knew more.
+That’s what the two journalists thought a trivia game should be.

-Soon they were cutting out squares of colored paper.
-Gluing them to a piece of old cardboard they found lying around the house to create a game board.
-Rummaging through Haney’s collection of games to find playing pieces.
-They started frantically writing trivia questions in six categories; Geography, Entertainment, History, Arts & Literature, Science & Nature, and Sports & Leisure.
-Finally, they had everything they needed to play a game and Trivial Pursuit was born.
+Soon, they were cutting out squares of colored paper, gluing them to a piece of old cardboard they found lying around the house to create a game board and rummaging through Haney’s collection of games to find playing pieces.
+They started frantically writing trivia questions in six categories: geography, Entertainment, History, Arts and literature, Science and nature, and Sports and leisure.
+Finally, they had everything they needed to play a game, and Trivial Pursuit was born.

 We’ll Manufacture Ourselves

-Abbott and Haney started pooling their financial resources and realized that they needed more money.
-They brought in Haney’s brother John an ex-hockey player and an attorney named Ed Warner as investors and to help finish the development of the game.
+Abbott and Haney started pooling their financial resources and realized they needed more money.
+They brought in Haney’s brother, John, an ex-hockey player, and an attorney named Ed Warner as investors to help finish the game’s development.
 Even with two new partners on board, they still didn’t have enough money to manufacture the game.
 They started talking to everyone they knew and pitching the game.
 They brought in 32 investors and raised $40,000.

 We’ve Got a Problem

 This money allowed them to place an order for 1,000 games.
-The problem was this meant they had no economy of scale.
+The problem was that this meant they had no economies of scale.
 So, each game costs $75.00 (Canadian) to manufacture.
 Retailers said they wouldn’t pay more than $20.00 (Canadian) wholesale for the game.
-Even at that price, the game would sell at retail for $40.00 (Canadian).
-An unheard-of price for a board game.
+Even at that price, the game would sell at retail for $40.00 (Canadian)—an unheard-of price for a board game.

-Compound this problem with the fact that retailers were skeptical that adults would buy and play a board game.
-Board games were for kids and besides video games were all the rage thought the retailers.
-The company Abbott and Haney founded, Horn Abbott, LTD, looked like it was doomed before it even got started.
+This problem was compounded by retailers’ suspicion that adults would buy and play a board game.
+Board games were for kids, and video games were all the rage, thought the retailers.
+The company Abbott and Haney founded, Horn Abbott, LTD, looked doomed before it even got started.

-The year was 1981 and a handful of Canadian retailers agreed to stock most of Horn Abbott’s games.
-Selling to retailers at a big loss meant they would never make enough money to pay their investors back.
+The year was 1981, and a handful of Canadian retailers agreed to stock most of Horn Abbott’s games.
+Selling to retailers at a significant loss meant they would never earn enough to repay their investors.
 Then, something startling happened.
 In 1982, the retailers that had agreed to carry the game started reordering.
 Maybe there was hope after all.
-With new enthusiasm that their game could sell, Abbott borrowed $40,000 from his father.
-They used that money to secure a bank loan for $75,000 and put in an order for 20,000 games.
+With renewed enthusiasm for their game’s potential, Abbott borrowed $40,000 from his father.
+They used that money to secure a $75,000 bank loan and place an order for 20,000 games.

 Sales Pick Up

-Abbott and Haney hit the streets with their 20,000 games and by the end of 1982, nearly all of their games had been purchased.
-They headed for the New York Toy Fair in 1983 with a new purpose.
-They wanted to find a partner to secure the market in the United States.
+Abbott and Haney hit the streets with their 20,000 games; nearly all had been purchased by the end of 1982.
+In 1983, they headed to the New York Toy Fair with a new purpose: to find a partner to secure the U.S. market.

-After much hemming and hawing and recommendations from Canadian Toy Companies, Selchow and Righter took a leap.
+After much hemming and hawing and recommendations from Canadian Toy Companies, Selchow and Righter leaped.
 They licensed the game and agreed to take over manufacturing.
 Selchow and Righter was a well-established game company.
 Not only were they the producers of Scrabble, but they also made Parcheesi.
-The company dated back to 1867 starting as the E.G. Selchow Company.
-John Righter joined as a partner in 1980 and the company became Selchow and Righter.
+The company dates back to 1867, when it was founded as the E.G. Selchow Company.
+John Righter joined as a partner in 1980, and the company became Selchow and Righter.
 Trivial Pursuit had found an American home.

 Sales Soar South of the Canadian Border

-The game was a bonafide hit, and even an established game manufacturer like Selchow and Righter struggled to meet demand.
-Video Games had lost their luster and people began looking for games to play at cocktail parties.
+The game was a bona fide hit, and even established game manufacturers like Selchow and Righter struggled to meet demand.
+Video Games had lost their luster, and people began looking for games to play at cocktail parties.
 This trivia game fits the bill perfectly.
-The game allowed 30 Somethings and Baby Boomers to show off their knowledge.
+The game allowed 30-somethings and Baby Boomers to show off their knowledge.
 It became the first of many “conversation in a box” games that encouraged people to talk to one another.

-Clever marketing and word of mouth drove sales.
-The game became a must-have in many circles.
-By the end of 1984, Selchow and Righter had sold 20,000,000 copies of the game.
-At this time sales of 100,000 copies were considered solid.
-Even sales of the classic Monopoly were only around the 3,000,000 marks per year.
+Clever marketing and word of mouth drove sales, and the game became a must-have in many circles.
+By 1984, Selchow and Righter had sold 20,000,000 copies of the game.
+At this time, sales of 100,000 copies were considered solid.
+Even sales of the classic Monopoly were only around 3,000,000 marks per year.
 But changes were coming.

 Selchow and Righter Sell Out

-With the huge success, Selchow & Righter became the target for acquisition.
-One toy company that was licking its chops was Coleco based in West Hartford, Connecticut.
-Coleco put in a successful bid to buy Selchow & Righter for $75 million in cash and notes.
+With huge success, Selchow & Righter became a target for acquisition.
+One toy company licking its chops was Coleco, based in West Hartford, Connecticut.
+Coleco successfully bid $75 million in cash and notes to buy Selchow & Righter.

-Coleco purchased all of the rights to the games but not the Selchow and Righter trademark.
-So, Trivial Pursuit now became the property of Coleco in 1986.
-Coleco was a very ambitious toy company and they had many plans for expansion.
-Maybe too many.
-The expenses of introducing new toys and paying for inventory became too much for Coleco and they filed for bankruptcy in 1989.
+Coleco purchased all of the rights to the games, but not the Selchow and Righter trademark.
+So, Trivial Pursuit became Coleco’s property in 1986.
+Coleco was a very ambitious toy company with many expansion plans—maybe too many.
+The costs of introducing new toys and maintaining inventory became too high for Coleco, and they filed for bankruptcy in 1989.

-The assets of Coleco were sold to Hasbro for $85,000,000 in cash.
-In 1984, Hasbro had purchased Milton Bradley and went on to purchase Parker Brothers in 1991.
-Adding the previous purchase of Selchow and Righter, Hasbro’s place in the game business was solidified.
+Coleco’s assets were sold to Hasbro for $85,000,000 in cash.
+In 1984, Hasbro purchased Milton Bradley, and in 1991, Parker Brothers.
+Adding the previous purchases of Selchow and Righter solidified Hasbro’s place in the game business.

 The Game Today

-The combination of Parker Brothers, Selchow and Righter, and Milton Bradley now operate as Hasbro Games.
-The company continues to make new editions of the game and reaps the rewards of strong sales that seem to never end.
+The combination of Parker Brothers, Selchow and Righter, and Milton Bradley now operates as Hasbro Games.
+The company continues to release new editions of the game and reaps the rewards of solid sales that never seem to end.

 As long ago as 1986, it’s estimated that one in four homes owned a Trivial Pursuit game.
-The company formed by Abbott and Haney, Horn Abbott, LTD also reaped some rewards.
+The company formed by Abbott and Haney, Horn Abbott, LTD, also reaped some rewards.
 All of their investors and the original developers received hefty returns.
-Private jets, trips to the Bahamas, fancy cars, racehorses, purchasing sports teams, and building golf courses all became commonplace.
+Private jets, trips to the Bahamas, fancy cars, racehorses, the purchase of sports teams, and the building of golf courses became commonplace.

 The Game’s Legacy

 Trivial Pursuit is responsible for changing the complexion of the game industry.
 It proved that you could push the ceiling on what people would pay for games.
-The game proved that kids weren’t the only ones who played board games, adults enjoy them too.
-And, it proved that clever marketing and word of mouth could actually sell games.
+The game proved that kids weren’t the only ones who played board games.
+Adults enjoy them, too.
+And, it proved that clever marketing and word of mouth could sell games.

 The game created the Adult Social Interactive market segment.
 Games that owe their existence to it include: